Courtesy of Worcester Records Office

 This walk through the centre of Worcester starts at the Shire Hall, a magificent building that hosts Worcester's Crown and County Court.
 It was extensively refurbished in the 1990s.

-This walk has a magnificent civic building at its beginning and at its end, going from the stark beauty of the Shire Hall, to the ornate splendour of the Guild Hall.
+This walk has a magnificent civic building at its beginning and near its end, going from the stark beauty of the Shire Hall, to the ornate splendour of the Guild Hall.

 Set back from Foregate Street, the Shire Hall was built in 1834-5, and, like so many civic buildings of the time, has the look of a Greek temple about it.

 The design, by Charles Day and Henry Rave, has a frontage of six pillars, behind which is a huge door, which makes a fittingly imposing entrance to Worcester's Crown and County Courts, which are held in the building.